SmartTVs

 #2.
 Replace Remote Batteries and Re-pair

-Remove the old batteries and press every button on the remote once to discharge any stored charge.
-Insert fresh batteries.
-Hold the Home button for 10 seconds to re-pair the remote with the TV.
+Remove the old batteries, press every button once to discharge stored charge, then insert fresh ones.
+Hold the Home button for 10 seconds to re-pair.
+If this works, the root cause was a Toshiba Fire TV remote not working with the TV’s Bluetooth receiver.

 #3.
 Check All Cable Connections